Vandana Shiva: Activism

 Her work on agriculture started in 1984 after the violence in Punjab and the Bhopal disaster caused by a gas leak from Union Carbide's pesticide manufacturing plant.
 Her studies for the UN University led to the publication of her book The Violence of the Green Revolution.

 In an interview with David Barsamian, Shiva argues that the seed-chemical package promoted by green revolution agriculture has depleted fertile soil and destroyed living ecosystems.
 In her work Shiva cites data allegedly demonstrating that today there are over 1400 pesticides that may enter the food system across the world.

 Shiva is a founding councillor of the World Future Council (WFC).
 The WFC was formed in 2007 "to speak on behalf of policy solutions that serve the interests of future generations."
 Their primary focus has been on climate security.

+She supports the crime of ecocide being introduced to the International Criminal Court stating "The ideal of limitless growth is leading to limitless violations of the rights of the Earth and of the rights of nature.
+This is ecocide".

 Seed freedom

 Vandana supports the idea of seed freedom, or the rejection of patents on new plant lines or cultivars.
 She has campaigned against the implementation of the WTO 1994 Trade Related Intellectual Property Rights (TRIPS) agreement, which broadens the scope of patents to include life forms.
 Shiva has criticised the agreement as having close ties with the corporate sector and opening the door to further patents on life.
 Shiva calls the patenting of life 'biopiracy', and has fought against attempted patents of several indigenous plants, such as basmati.
 In 2005, Shiva's was one of the three organisations that won a 10-year battle in the European Patent Office against the biopiracy of Neem by the US Department of Agriculture and the corporation WR Grace.
 In 1998, Shiva's organisation Navdanya began a campaign against the biopiracy of basmati rice by US corporation RiceTec Inc. In 2001, following intensive campaigning, RiceTec lost most of its claims to the patent.